python/cpython/Doc/using/cmdline.rst

                --help

-   Print a short description of all command line options and corresponding environment variables.
+   Print a short description of all command line options and corresponding environment variables and exit.

 .. cmdoption:: --help-env

-   Print a short description of Python-specific environment variables.
+   Print a short description of Python-specific environment variables and exit.

+   .. versionadded:: 3.11

+.. cmdoption:: --help-xoptions

+   Print a description of implementation-specific :option:`-X` options and exit.

+   .. versionadded:: 3.11

 .. cmdoption:: -V
                --version